javierli0829/secondhandbooks/README.md

 ### 2. Post a new book (POST)
 step 1: In your browser address bar, type http://localhost:8000/book/ <br /><br />
 step 2: Simply use the form on the web page to submit a new book <br />
-Note: The id of the book is automatically generated, so you don't need to create it<br /><br />
+Note: The id of the book is automatically generated, so you don't need to create it<br />
+#### Note: The 'booksOwned' field of the user will be updated automatically according to the 'owner' field of this book, so you don't need to update it<br /><br />

 ### 3. Get a book by id (GET)
 In your browser address bar, type http://localhost:8000/book/id <br /><br />